dperuo/wws/_posts/2014-03-03-important.md

 Good eating, sleeping, and stress management skills may be discussed as part of your program.

 ### Payments and Session Info
-All sessions and subscriptions are paid for in advance.
+All services are paid for in advance.
 We offer an automatic renewal option to make this process easier.
-If you opt in for automatic renewal, you give us permission to charge your credit card each time your training package or subscription is up for renewal.
+If you opt in for automatic renewal, you give us permission to charge your credit card each time you're up for renewal.
 You can cancel automatic renewal at any time.

 ### Refunds
-If you’re a new client and don't like what we do after your first two sessions with us, we'll give you a full refund.
-After that, sessions are non-refundable, but can be transferred to another person.
+If you’re a new client and don't like what we do after your first two weeks with us, we'll give you a full refund.
+After that, services are non-refundable, but can be transferred to another person.

 ### Cancellations and Rescheduling
 Please give us at least 24-hours notice if you need to cancel or reschedule a training session.
 We will do the same.
 If you cancel or reschedule with less than 24-hours notice, you will lose the session.

 ### Training With Friends
 Training in a small group of 2 or 3 is also available.
-This is a great option for friends or colleagues with similar schedules!
+This is a great option for friends and colleagues with similar goals!

 ### Referrals
 If you refer someone to us and they buy training sessions, you will receive a complementary massage with our favorite massage therapist!